 When you consider that a can of Coca Cola contains 140 calories from sugar and that a Snickers bar contains 120, you can quickly see that this doesn’t give you a lot of wiggle room in terms of consuming added sugar in your diet.
 And over-consuming added sugar can lead to tooth decay, certain types of cancer, obesity, type 2 diabetes, heart diseases and non-alcoholic fatty liver disease.

-- Just because you’re looking for healthy Easter ideas doesn’t mean you can’t have chocolate.
-We’d definitely recommend trying the smooth chocolate versions of our protein powders for when that cocoa craving hits.
-If only a foil-wrapped treat will do, however, look for chocolate eggs that have a high cocoa content.
+Similarly, if only a foil-wrapped treat will do, though, look for chocolate eggs that have a high cocoa content.
 This tends to mean that they’re lower in sugar and milk and have higher quality ingredients.
 You can even find chocolate bars which are 100% cocoa, giving you that intense, chocolatey taste that you’re looking for.

 For a healthy Easter swap that is both delicious and colourful, why not gather a cornucopia of brightly exotic fruits for your Easter table?